AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md

    >
    >When merging people, if the losing person has a Marketo custom object, it will **not** get re-associated to the winning person.
 Please re-parent the custom object prior to performing the merge.

-1. Select the duplicates by holding Ctrl/Cmd and clicking, then click **Merge People**.
+1. Select the duplicates by holding Ctrl/Cmd and clicking, then click **[!UICONTROL Merge People]**.

    ![](assets/three.png)